 The first thing I’m going to do is create an index column.
 What I’m trying to do here is count, let’s say, how many of these homes have a driveway or not.
 And the thing with pivot tables is that they will want to aggregate the data.
 And we don’t want to aggregate the data.
 We want to count the number of observations.

 The other thing I’m going to do, and it’s not necessary in this case, but I really prefer and insist that my data in Excel be kept in a table.
 So, I’m going to click OK.

-We can then rename the table, and let’s call it, Housing.
+We can then rename the table.
+Let’s call it Housing.

 Now, I’m going to insert a pivot table.
 Our data range is housing.
 There’s already one benefit.
-It’s very clear what our source data is, and let’s put it in an existing worksheet.
+It’s very clear what our source data is, so let’s put it in an existing worksheet.

-So now what we’re seeing is that of the 546 homes, 77 don’t have a driveway, and 469 do.
+What we’re seeing now is of 546 homes, 77 don’t have a driveway and 469 do.
 Those are our frequencies.

 We can’t necessarily divide the yeses by the no, but we can count whether each is a yes or a no. Then, we end up with this number.
 This is called a one-way frequency table in Excel because we are counting the frequencies one way by one variable.